cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## KEM Identifiers {#kem-template}

 The "HPKE KEM Identifiers" registry lists identifiers for key encapsulation algorithms defined for use with HPKE.
-These are two-byte values, so the maximum possible value is 0xFFFF = 65535.
+These identifiers are two-byte values, so the maximum possible value is 0xFFFF = 65535.

 Template: